New iPad Air 2020: release date, price, news and rumours – everything you need to know

 The fancier screen tech required for rounded corners, plus the extra Apple Pencil tech, is probably part of what will push the claimed price upwards.
 There would also be Face ID security instead of Touch ID, which is more complex too.

-One rumour says that the new iPad Air will be powered by an A14X Apple processor – more powerful version of what will be in the iPhone 12.
-But this is only likely if the tablet comes out next year, after the iPhone 12 has a chance to debut the A14 processor first.
+One rumour says that the new iPad Air will be powered by an A14X Apple processor – a more powerful version of what will be in the iPhone 12.
+But this seems more likely if the tablet comes out next year, after the iPhone 12 has a chance to debut the A14 processor first.
+For a new chip design to debut in anything other than an iPhone is almost unheard of… the only time it's ever happened before was Apple's second-ever chip, the A5.

 We doubt the screen on the iPad Air 2020 will have the 120Hz ProMotion feature of the iPad Pro, but it will reportedly be either 10.8 or 11 inches, making either almost the same or exactly the same size as the iPad Pro 11-inch.